juliustheodor/long-term-volatility-news/README.md

 > Conrad, Christian and Schoelkopf, Julius Theodor and Tushteva, Nikoleta, Long-Term Volatility Shapes the Stock Market's Sensitivity to News (2025, first version 2023).
 Available at SSRN: http://dx.doi.org/10.2139/ssrn.4632733.

+## Replication Files

+The replication files are provided in a chronological order

+Generates tables and figures

+The scripts puts the figures of the paper into the folder 'Figures' and the tables into the folder 'Tables'.

 ## Data sets needed

 While the high-frequency return data (purchased from TickData) and the announcements data (purchased from Bloomberg Forecasts) used in our paper are proprietary and redistribution is not permitted, we cannot include the data in this repository.
 All data must be placed in the folder "raw data" using the correct file names.
 Please make sure to use the corresponding vintages, when available.
+The different datasets needed can be found here:

 The different datasets needed can be found here:
 * Bloomberg Forecasts for macroeconomic announcements: Bloomberg Terminal (Median Forecast, Actual Release, Release Date)